Sinan Selen: Reception

 Selen's appointment to the vice-presidency of the BfV caused concerns across the political spectrum.
 The left was worried that he would cause difficulties for Kurdish sympathizers of the Kurdistan Workers Party (PKK) and left-wing Turkish political activists, while the right accused him of being a Muslim, which he actually is not.
 The Greens welcomed his appointment.

+Selen may be less of an political activist than his predecessor, but he will not stand for a new BfV, concluded Oliver Maksan for the NZZ in 2025.
+It was in Selens time as acting BfV president, that a dubious report, classifying the party AFD as a right-wing extremist organisation, got published by the agency.
+Based on Selens statments, Maksan speculated that he would do more then Haldenwang to combat espionage and sabotage.